What makes yaupon tea energy different from coffee?

 Antioxidants: What You're Actually Getting

 Both coffee and yaupon deliver antioxidants—compounds that protect your cells from oxidative stress.
-Coffee is rich in chlorogenic acids; yaupon contains those too, plus rutin, quercetin, and other polyphenols.
+While coffee is rich in chlorogenic acids, yaupon contains those too, alongside rutin, quercetin, and other polyphenols.

 The specific combinations differ, which means they may offer different protective benefits, but both are solid sources of these compounds.
 If you're drinking either one regularly, you're getting cellular protection as a side benefit of your morning ritual.